OpenTechStrategies/hypha-wiki/Roadmap.md

 **_Approx. next 3 months_**

 ## Dev goals
+Items from the [current milestone](https://github.com/OpenTechFund/opentech.fund/milestone/1) not included above or from the [approaching milestone](https://github.com/OpenTechFund/opentech.fund/milestone/2).

+* Complete mini-sprint, complete discovery, be fully into summer sprints

 ## Discussions
 * What are tangible results from information?
 What materials do we need to meet objectives?
 Do we have sufficient capacity to implement activities?